Nath9319/Project1/replit.md

 ## Overview

 MindSync is a collaborative note-taking and emotional tracking platform designed for individuals, couples, and groups to document emotional patterns, important conversations, and meaningful moments.
 Unlike social media apps, MindSync focuses on collaborative note-taking where users can add individual emotional triggers and create group notes to help members understand each other better.
-The application features color-coded activity tracking to highlight different types of user activities and interactions.
+The application features color-coded activity tracking to highlight different types of user activities and interactions, along with a calendar view to visualize journaling patterns over time.

 ## User Preferences